Netzekreis: Municipalities

 At the end of its existence in 1945, the Netzekreis comprised the two towns of Kreuz (Ostbahn) and Schönlanke and 57 other municipalities:

-Due to the establishment of the Polish-German border along the Netze river in 1920, only the parts of the three towns of Czarnikau, Filehne and Usch which lay north of the Netze remained in Germany.
+Due to the establishment of the Polish-German border along the Noteć river in 1920, only the parts of the three towns of Czarnikau (Czarnków), Filehne (Wieleń) and Usch (Ujście) which lay north of the Noteć remained in Germany.
 These areas continued to exist in the Netzekreis as the municipalities of Deutsch Czarnikau, Deutsch Filehne and Deutsch Usch.
 In 1937, the prefix “Deutsch” was dropped in these three municipalities.